 Additional Features to Consider

-Normally, a pilot light is used to ignite the gas fireplace and it runs continuously.
+Normally, you use a pilot light to ignite the gas fireplace and it runs continuously.
 This consumes a lot of energy.

 LED Accent Lighting